-I am not a total unschooler, tried it, didn’t like it, my kids just aren’t the unschool type.
+I am not a total unschooler, we tried it, we dabble in unschooling but it’s not what we do all the time.
+Every now and then there is structure because my kids and I just aren’t the unschool type.
 But this month, just for a change, we designated Project Based Unschooling Month.
-The kids would each have a project and they would be free to work on it every day, nothing else required.
+The kids would each have a project and they would work on it, nothing else required.
 So how did it go and what Unschool Projects did they pick?

 Child 1 Age 11.
 Unschool Project, Making Videos For You Tube